-SALC is assisting the Kanyika Community based at Kanyika in the Mzimba District of Malawi to recover damages and compensation arising from extensive mining and prospecting operations conducted by Globe Metals and Mining (Africa) Limited (Globe Metals) with the authority of the Mzimba District Commissioner.
+The Southern Africa Litigation Centre is assisting the Kanyika community based in the Mzimba District of Malawi to recover damages and compensation for loss and damage they have incurred due to extensive mining and prospecting operations conducted by Globe Metals and Mining, an African-focused resources company currently undertaking its Kanyika Niobium Project in Malawi under the authority of the Mzimba District Commissioner.

-The Kanyika Community—consisting of 1042 individuals—and their forefathers have occupied and used the customary land at Kanyika Area since time immemorial; growing seasonal and perennial crops, rearing animals, residing within the Area and maintaining cemeteries and burial sites to which they attach great sentimental, religious and cultural value.
-An important river on which they almost absolutely relied for their water supply also passed through the area.
+The Kanyika Community—consisting of 1042 individuals—and their forefathers have occupied and used the customary land at the Kanyika area since time immemorial, growing seasonal and perennial crops, rearing animals, residing within the area and maintaining cemeteries and burial sites to which they attach great sentimental, religious and cultural value.
+An essential river they almost absolutely relied on for their water supply also passed through the area.

-- that Globe Metals would resettle all members of the Kanyika Community adversely affected by their operations by the year 2012 (the ‘resettlement undertaking’) and compensate any loss and damage suffered as a result of the project (the ‘compensation undertaking’);
+- that Globe Metals and Mining would resettle all members of the Kanyika community adversely affected by their operations by the year 2012 (the ‘resettlement undertaking’) and compensate any loss and damage suffered as a result of the Project (the ‘compensation undertaking’); and

-- the Mzimba District Commissioner is alleged to have given assurances to the Kanyika Community that he would ensure they were paid compensation and relocated from the Kanyika Area by the year 2012.
+- that the Mzimba District Commissioner would assume responsibility for ensuring that the Kanyika community were compensated and relocated from the Kanyika area by 2012.

 - They have been led to gross poverty, deprivation and perpetual food insecurity;

 - Their houses are severely dilapidated and will require substantial investment to be restored to a habitable state;